aleenprd/bilka2go-dbt/README.md

 ### dbt Profile Setup

 There is already a *.dbt/profiles.yaml* file which you need for your dbt connection.
 If can use a keyfile in JSON format or environment variables to authenticate with a service account.
+You also have the option to use oauth.
 Alternatively, look into identity workload federation for best practices.

 ## Running dbt Commands